 The 12th Difficulty of Christmas – God comes to earth to become one of Us!

 (God comes to earth in the flesh, to bring a holy blood transfusion for the disease of sin in each of us.
-When we accept this Good News about Jesus by faith, God can save us.
+When we accept this Good News about Jesus by faith, God saves us by imputing Jesus’ righteousness to us.

 Joy to the World, the Lord Has Come!